-Construction tender was awarded on the 30 November 2016 and as a result construction will start in March 2017.
+Construction tender was awarded on the 30 November 2016 and construction commenced on the 06th of March 2017.
+Invoices will be submitted as work progresses.

 Needs Camp / Potsdam Bridge

 The construction tender was awarded on the 09 December 2016.
 One of the losing bidders contested the award and recently withdrew.
 Construction will commence late in April 2017.